-The first day will finish with a Retrospective — and some awesome techniques.
+The second session will finish with a Retrospective — and some awesome techniques.

 And.
 It will end on time (plus or minus two minutes) because we use time boxing effectively to show this powerful aspect of Scrum.

-You’ll also be building a reading list throughout the two days.
+You’ll also be building a reading list throughout the four sessions.

 Like I said, it’s not for people who want a power-point bla bla bla type of presentation.

 Come prepared to be present and interact with other people over the two days on this virtual online training.

 You will have some homework (about 15-20 minutes) on the first evening so you are prepared with even more context for different discussions beginning on day two.

 You’ll see some noticeable changes in this session.

 We’ll start out discussing any questions that have come up (overnight, while you were in the shower, or commuting to the online training from your bedroom).